canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 ### Jenkins Agent

-The Jenkins Agent application integrates with the main Jenkins controller and get jobs scheduled for it to run.
+The Jenkins Agent application integrates with the main Jenkins controller and receives scheduled jobs to run.
 Once the agent receives registration token from the Jenkins integration, it will start downloading the compatible agent JNLP from the main Jenkins controller server and launch the agent application.
 The agent JAR is downloaded as `/var/lib/jenkins/agent.jar`.

-To indicate any startup failures, the `/var/lib/jenkins/agents.ready` file is created just before the starting the agent application and removed if the agent was not able to successfuly start.
+To indicate any startup failures, the `/var/lib/jenkins/agents.ready` file is created just before starting the agent application and removed if the agent was not able to start successfully.

 ### Jenkins Agent Operator